iond2v/BSPTree_git/Readme.txt

 ﻿About

 This is basically my bachelor's degree project to pet/learning project.
-It can generate simple maze, put it into BSP tree and compute PVS for its leaves.
+It can generate simple mazes, put it into BSP tree and compute PVS for its leaves.
 Both BSP tree and its PVS are saved and can be loaded.
 It can also record camera positions and then interpolate camera movement from them in the next run.
 Supports several modes of drawing and writes statistics after each run.

 Uses GLSDK and Freetype libraries.
-These are required to build. http://glsdk.sourceforge.net/docs/html/index.html ,namely components GL Load, GL Utility, OpenGL Mathematics and FreeGLUT.
+These are required to build. http://glsdk.sourceforge.net/docs/html/index.html, namely components GL Load, GL Utility, OpenGL Mathematics and FreeGLUT.
 FreeType http://www.freetype.org.
 Additionally Visual C++ Redistributable Packages are required too http://www.microsoft.com/en-us/download/details.aspx?id=30679